 You know those “How many days have you skied this season?” threads on some message boards.
-No matter how many you claim, this guy will see that and raise you 2,881 consecutive days on the slopes! (as of September 1, 2011) With a little help from his friends, he has skied every day since November 1, 2003.
+No matter how many you claim, this guy will see that and raise you 2,881 consecutive days on the slopes! (as of September 1, 2011) With a little help from his friends, he has skied every day viagra for women since November 1, 2003.
 He holds the still growing “unofficial” Guinness record.
 It will be certified once he takes a day off.

 ESPN – Hertrich logs 2557 days

 ESPN interview: Rainer Hertrich shoots for 100 million

 Are there other World Record holders that you look to for inspiration?

 “My hat is off to the guy who surfed for however many years.
 But the earth is seven eighths water, so it’s easy to get to water.
 Getting to snow and skiing this many days is a lot more difficult than a simple walk across a beach.”